Webinar

 Willem: All right.
 Another one that I really like: ‘How can you control the ad experiences if people want to change from one format to another?
 How can they do that?’

-Michel: Yeah, so I went a little bit to it already, you can control it from the markers in your stream, so your interstitial or from your SCETE marker.
+Michel: Yeah, so I went a little bit to it already, you can control it from the markers in your stream, so your interstitial or from your SCTE marker.
 But also when scheduling the break through a direct CMS integration, for example.
 So you basically can very easily integrate that.
 But also there, we're still looking at what are people exactly doing, what is the best way of integrating it.
 And then on top of that, also, what experience do you want?
 Do you want to have a double box by default everywhere?
 Or do you want to only do a double box on the big screen?
 And on a mobile device, just a full screen replace.
 Those kind of things are all built or being built in.
 So it's quite interesting and really a reason for the Early Access Program to build it in the correct way based on the questions that are out there today.

 Michel: Yeah, it's really also an intention, we are a bit selfish.
 We also want to see it work on as much as streams as possible.
 But yeah, of course also understand your use cases.
 So happy to give a demo, happy to show what we have.
 We don't want to keep it for us only, but we do want to do it together with you, so sign up like Willem said.
 What else?
-Questions keep coming: ‘Are we seeing SSAI on live content?’
+Questions keep coming: ‘Are we seeing Server-Side Ad Insertion (SSAI) on live content?’
 Pre-rolls typically, then you would see it, but not too much.
 It depends a bit from what level of experience you want to get to, but actually, honestly not that much.

 Willem: And we have another one – ‘Can I integrate it directly with my CMS?’

 Michel: Yes, that's indeed like we said on the slides and that's what I heard earlier.
 We had customers that we were really engaging with - okay, we're going to put it in the SCETE this way and steer the engagement through that, and then all of a sudden the question came - can't we just do a API call to you guys?
 I know where the breaks need to be, just give you an API call, I want to break on this point that long and go.
-So we built that.
-It works.
+So we built that, it works.
 So yes, you can integrate your CMS directly with it.
 And that's apparently also a big benefit for some.

 Michel: And actually, if you look at it technically, that can all work in conjunction with each other.
-But with server-guided, we can do pre-rolls, mid-rolls, we can do everything you want without too much dependencies on your clients.
+But with Server-Guided Ad Insertion (SGAI), we can do pre-rolls, mid-rolls, we can do everything you want without too much dependencies on your clients.
 Because the nice thing here, it's upgrading to your THEOplayer and how you're enabled to go.
 So it's just a more logical choice.
 But you could indeed perfectly combine technologies, but I wouldn't see completely the use case of it.
 But yeah, technically you could do it.
 But server-guided is that hybrid, so go for it.

 Willem: All right.